Basketball for Good in Oceania

 FIBA in Oceania’s Basketball for Good program has touched the lives of over 45,000 participants in five nations since 2014.
 Gender equality is a cross-cutting theme across all programs which is why females represent 46.8% of all participants.

-The Basketball for Good program is currently active in Fiji, Vanuatu, Kiribati and Timor-Leste.
+The Basketball for Good program is currently active in Fiji, Vanuatu, Kiribati, Papua New Guinea, and Timor-Leste.

 FIBA in Oceania’s Basketball for Good projects are made possible by the ongoing support of the International Basketball Foundation, as well as the Australian Government’s Pacific Sports Partnerships program and the New Zealand Government’s Pacific Sporting Partnerships program.